-The success of divorce mediation depends on the people who are involved.
-If a mediator lacks the knowledge, skills and authority required to move mediation productively forward, the mediation can easily get derailed and be fruitless.
+The success of divorce mediation depends on the people involved.
+If a mediator lacks the knowledge, skills and authority required to move negotiations productively forward, the mediation can easily be derailed and fruitless.
 If your spouse and his or her attorney appear incapable of negotiating and/or compromising, you may assume negotiations will fail, but don’t jump to conclusions.
 Instead, find a mediator who is an experienced family law trial attorney or retired judge with a reputation for settling complex, contentious cases involving difficult people.

 John P. McCall of McCall & McCall in San Rafael, California, a veteran Marin County family law professional, is a private judge and settlement conference officer I trust with sophisticated clients and issues.
 In my personal experience, John is kind, considerate, talented, and generous.
 His mastery of current case law, adroit application of legal logic, and graciousness make his settlement conferences comfortable and often, successful for clients and attorneys.